Gertrude Jekyll: Awards

 Jekyll was awarded the Victoria Medal of Honour of the Royal Horticultural Society in 1897 and the Veitch Memorial Medal of the society in 1929.
 Also in 1929, she was given the George Robert White Medal of Honor of the Massachusetts Horticultural Society.

-Burial
+Death and burial

-Jekyll was buried in the churchyard of St John the Baptist, Busbridge, Godalming, next to her brother, Herbert Jekyll, and his wife, the artist, writer and philanthropist Dame Agnes Jekyll.
+Jekyll died on 8 December 1932 at her home, Munstead Wood, in Surrey.
+She was buried in the churchyard of St John the Baptist, Busbridge, Godalming, next to her brother, Herbert Jekyll, and his wife, the artist, writer and philanthropist Dame Agnes Jekyll.
 The Jekyll family memorial was designed by Edwin Lutyens.

 Legacy

 In 1907, Jekyll donated her collection of traditional household items and objects relating to "Old Surrey" to the Surrey Archaeological Society.
 Much of this donation is still on display at Guildford Museum.
 In 1911, the Corporation of Guildford built an extension to the museum to house the collection.
 Some artefacts associated with her life and work are also housed there.

-On 29 November 2017, which would have been Jekyll's 174th birthday, a Google Doodle was released honouring her.
+On 29 November 2017, a Google Doodle was released honouring Jekyll on what would have been her 174th birthday.

+In 2023, the National Trust bought her home Munstead Wood through a private sale.